Land Transport Act 1998

 Responsibilities concerning use of alcohol or drugs

-11APersons not to drive or attempt to drive while blood contains evidence of, or oral fluid indicates, use of qualifying drug
+11APersons not to drive or attempt to drive while blood contains evidence of use of qualifying drug or concentration level of qualifying drug in oral fluid equals or exceeds specified concentration level

 1. the blood contains any level of an unlisted qualifying drug.